-NEW ORLEANS - Transocean Ltd. is scheduled to make an initial court appearance in New Orleans Wednesday for its plea agreement with the Justice Department over the company's role in the massive 2010 oil spill in the Gulf of Mexico.
+NEW ORLEANS - Transocean Ltd. made an initial court appearance Wednesday for its plea agreement with the Justice Department over the company's role in the massive 2010 oil spill in the Gulf of Mexico.

-Transocean owned the Deepwater Horizon drilling rig, which sank after an explosion killed 11 workers and spawned the spill.
-London-based oil giant BP PLC leased the rig from Transocean.
+Transocean owned the Deepwater Horizon drilling rig, which sank after an explosion killed 11 workers and triggered the spill.
+BP PLC leased the rig from Transocean.
 The April 2010 blowout of BP's Macondo well spewed more than 200 million gallons of oil into the Gulf, making it the nation's worst offshore spill.

 Much of the $1.4 billion that Transocean agreed to pay will fund environmental restoration projects and spill-prevention research and training.

 BP PLC, which leased the rig from Transocean, separately has agreed to pay a record $4.5 billion in penalties and plead guilty to manslaughter and other criminal charges related to the spill.
 The deal with BP doesn't resolve the federal government's civil claims against the London-based oil company.